-Name's attendance has dropped to XX%.
-They have had XX sessions of absence, of which XX have been unauthorised.
-This is shown on the copy of Name's Registration Certificate which I have enclosed.
+Child's name. attendance has dropped to percentage %.
+They have had Click or tap here to enter text. sessions of absence, of which Click or tap here to enter text. have been unauthorised.
+This information is shown on the copy of Child's name.
+Registration Certificate which I have enclosed.
+This indicates that Child's name. could have attended on Click or tap here to enter text. of weeks this year but has only attended on Click or tap here to enter text. of weeks this year.